Ashley Beck: International career

 In 2009 and 2010, Beck represented Wales U20 at the IRB Under 20 Championship as well as featuring in the 2009 Six Nations Under 20s Championship.

 In January 2012 Beck was called into the Wales 35 man senior squad for the training camp in Poland prior to the 2012 Six Nations Championship.
 He made his international debut on 9 June 2012 versus Australia in Brisbane as a second-half replacement.
 Beck started against Samoa in the 2012 end-of-year rugby union internationals and scored his first try for Wales.

 An ankle injury ruled Beck out of the subsequent 2013 Six Nations.
 Another injury forced Beck to miss the 2013 Wales rugby union tour of Japan.
 Beck was selected for the Wales squad for the 2013 end-of-year rugby union internationals, coming off the bench against South Africa and Argentina, while starting against Tonga and scoring his second test try.
 The match against Tonga was to be Beck's last Welsh cap.

 Beck did not participate in the 2014 Six Nations, with a persistent hip injury affecting his training, forcing him to rule himself out the tournament.
 The injury kept Beck out of the contention for the 2014 Wales rugby union tour of South Africa and 2014 end-of-year rugby union internationals.

 International tries

+Coaching career

+In July 2023, Beck was announced as the attack coach of Premiership Women's Rugby side Worcester Warriors Women.